-ACADIA is committed to providing personalized, comprehensive and flexible programs and services which meet the specific needs of each participant.
+Individuals seeking services at Acadia are carefully assessed to determine whether or not enrollment is appropriate and, if so, what type of services will be most beneficial.
+Acadia is committed to providing services that are comprehensive in scope and flexible in delivery.
+These services are designed to meet the specific needs of each participant, and support their right to self-direct their involvement in the rehabilitation process.
 The emphasis on individualization and continuity of care enables individuals to move through the program at their own pace.
+The frequency, intensity and duration of programming will vary depending on the needs of the individual and availability of funding.
 The appropriate continuum of care is identified at the time of referral and continues throughout ACADIA's programming.

-© 2017, Acadia.
+© 2021, Acadia.
 All Rights Reserved | Website & Hosting services provided by EZ Marketing